Xceptance/posters-demo-store/README.md

 or by:
 extending existing ones if that makes more sense
 If you create a new handler and xml file you need to add a new method to call them to the class 'ImportFromXMLToDB' and then call that method in the JobController.importData

+* Languages / Locales:

+To add a new language to posters you need to:
+1 - add the language (and possibly dialect(s)) to languages.xml in the same style as the ones already there 2 - add a new messages_xx-YY.properties file where xx-YY is the code for your locale and add all the messages specified in the existing messages files in your localized version
+3 - add localized names for categories and subcategories in categories.xml in the same way as the ones already there.
+For every name add a new line to the block of its versions and give it the your locales code as xml-lang attribute
+4 - add texts for products in the products.xml file in the same way as the ones already there.
+For every name, short description or long description you have to add a new line to the block of exiting ones for that tag and give it the code corresponding to your language as xml-lang attribute
+5 - add your language as application language in application.conf by adding its code (separated by a ",") in the corresponding line
+6 - delete the database (everything in the 'db' folder) 7 - compile and run the application

+You can use step 6 and 7 earlier if you want to test during development.
+You need to do those two steps whenever you want your changes to be applied.

+Search for languages / locales:
+WIP but know you will have to get a stammer, i.e. a program to reduce words to their base form, for your locale/language/dialect to make it the same as the default search.
+In the worst case you might have to create it yourself.
+You may also end up having to adjust manually which words are ignored when evaluating a search term

 ## Viewing the database